OpenEvalProject/evals/manuscripts/elife-16940/v2/manuscript.md

 Therefore, the musclespecific expression of Errγ in Mtn-/- mice not only normalizes its metabolic molecular profile but also results in a better microvascular supply of the muscle.

-## Ultra-structure
+### Ultra-structure

 The ultra-structure of muscle in the three cohorts were examined.
-Using transmission electron microscopy, we found a number of abnormalities in the structure of muscle from
+Using transmission electron microscopy, we found a number of abnormalities in the structure of muscle from Mtn-/- mice heterogeneously sized sarcomeres, misaligned and disrupted Z-Lines, large inter-sarcomeric spaces and altered mitochondrial distribution and size (Figure 5A).
+In contrast, the muscle from Mtn-/-/ErrγTg/+ largely lacked these abnormalities (Figure 5A).
+We found that the density of mitochondria in both sub-membrane and intrafusal locations was decreased significantly following the deletion of Mtn.
+However, the expression of Errγ significantly increased the mitochondrial density at both locations compared to Mtn-/- and at the major site, the sub-membrane region, increased it even compared to WT.
+Mitochondrial hypertrophy has been postulated to compensate for decreased mitochondrial number or function.
+Hypertrophy is thought to either protect against apoptosis or for functional mitochondria to fuse with aberrant ones resulting in the maintenance of cell function (Frank et al., 2001; Ono et al., 2001).
+Mitochondrial hypertrophy was evident in both compartments in muscle from Mtn-/- (Figure 5B–E) and was normalized by Errγ in the sub-membrane region (Figure 5D).

 ![Figure 5.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig5-v2.jpg)

 **Figure 5.:** (A) Transmission electron microscopy images in longitudinal and transverse sections of WT, Mtn and Mtn:Eγ muscle, scale 0.5 μm.
 Note the large spaces (red arrow) disrupted Z-lines (red arrowhead) and non-uniform sarcomere width (yellow arrows).
 (B) Quantification of submembrane mitochondrial density.
 (C) Quantification of Intrafusal mitochondrial density.
 (D) Quantification of submembrane mitochondrial size.
 (E) Quantification of intrafusal mitochondrial size.
-N = 3 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.DOI: http://dx.doi.org/10.7554/eLife.16940.009
+N = 3 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.

 These results show that the deletion of Mtn leads to numerous ultra-structural abnormalities.
 Over-expression of Errγ in the Mtn-/- prevents almost all the ultra-structural abnormalities.

-## Myonuclear organization and satellite cell
+### Myonuclear organization and satellite cell

-We next examined the features of individual muscle fibres to determine the effect of Errγ in
+We next examined the features of individual muscle fibres to determine the effect of Errγ in Mtn-/- mice.
+We found, that deletion of Mtn resulted in fewer satellite cells compared to WT and that the number of satellite cells was even lower in the muscles of the Mtn-/-/ErrγTg/+ mice (Figure 6A,C and D).
+Next, we determined proliferation and differentiation characteristics of satellite cells in the three cohorts.
+We found that following 48 hr of culture, the number of progeny had increased in all the genotypes but the proportional relationship found in uncultured fibres persisted (Figure 6E–F).
+During the 48 hr period of culture, satellite cells not only divide but also form clusters (Figure 6G–H).
+We found that the number of clusters were similar in fibres from WT and Mtn-/- (Figure 6G), but there were fewer clusters in the Mtn-/-/ErrγTg/+-derived cultures.
+The number of cells per cluster was highest in WT and lowest in the Mtn-/- with that of the Mtn-/-/ErrγTg/+ in between the two (Figure 6H).
+Finally, we found deletion of Mtn and the introduction of Errγ did not impact on the process of differentiation (Figure 6I).

 ![Figure 6.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig6-v2.jpg)

 **Figure 6.:** (A) Single EDL muscle fibres stained with DAPI to visualize myonuclei.
 (B) Quantification of myonuclear number in EDL fibres.
 (C) Quiescent satellite cells stained for Pax7 on freshly isolated (T = 0 hr) muscle fibres from the EDL (arrowhead).
 (D) Quantification of satellite cell number on freshly isolated EDL fibres.
 (E) Single muscle fibres after 48 hr in cell culture stained for DAPI, Pax7 and MyoD (arrowhead).
 (F) Quantification of total number of cells on muscle fibre at 48 hr.
 (G) Quantification of satellite cell clusters at 48 hr.
 (H) Cluster size at 48 hr on muscle fibres.
 (I) Profiling of differentiation at 48 hr.
 (J) Confocal stacks of single fibres labelled with DAPI to study myonuclear organization.
 (K) Virtual reconstruction of single muscle fibres, colour encondes distance in the z-plane.
 (L) Improvement in myonuclear organization, where 0% denote a random distribution.
-Fibres were from 4 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05, #p<0.01, ¥p<0.001.DOI: http://dx.doi.org/10.7554/eLife.16940.010
+Fibres were from 4 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05, #p<0.01, ¥p<0.001.

 Myonuclear number and organization were then determined.
 First, there were significantly more myonuclei in the fibres of Mtn-/-/ErrγTg/+ compared to WT (Figure 6A–B).
 Secondly, we examined the distribution of myonuclei within a fibre.
 This is thought to be a regulated process since myonuclei position is important to minimize issues related to macromolecule movement in larger cells.
 Therefore the degree of regulation is inversely proportional to random positioning of the nuclei (Bruusgaard et al., 2003).
 In order to quantify this, we calculated the distance to the nearest neighbour for the nuclei located at the periphery of single fibres from WT, Mtn-/- and Mtn-/-/ErrγTg/+ mice.
 Confocal stacks of single fibres labelled with DAPI (Figure 6J) were used to generate the 3D coordinates of each nucleus in a fibre (Figure 6K) using Imaris software.
 Using custom made software, a simulation of randomly and optimally distributed nuclei was compared to the actual distribution (see Materials and methods).
 The WT fibres displayed an improvement from a random distribution of 20%.
 However Mtn-/- and Mtn-/-/ErrγTg/+ fibres had distributions that were more random, with significantly lower improvements of 10% and 4%, respectively (Figure 6L).
 These results show that the expression of Errγ in the Mtn-/- does not normalize key features related to either the satellite cells, myonuclei number of their positioning.

-## Skeletal muscle regeneration
+### Skeletal muscle regeneration

 Thus, far all the changes in muscle resulting from the over–expression of Errγin theMtn-/- were beneficial except for a lower number of satellite cells.
 In this section we determined the consequence of this deficit on the ability of skeletal muscle to regenerate, a process reliant on satellite cells.
 To that end, we induced injury of the TA using cardiotoxin and the progression of regeneration assessed at three crucial time points; day three (D3) as the process of debris clearance is ongoing and regeneration of fibres begins, day six (D6) when robust fibre regeneration can be quantified and day fourteen (D14) when debris clearance has been completed.

-At D3 the muscle clearance of dying fibres was slowest in
+At D3 the muscle clearance of dying fibres was slowest in Mtn-/- compared to the other two genotypes (Figure 7A–B).
+Clearance is mediated in part by macrophages and we found that the density of macrophages was highest in the muscle of Mtn-/-/ErrγTg/+ compared to either Mtn-/- or WT (Figure 7C–D).
+Furthermore, we found that the TA from Mtn-/-/ErrγTg/+ at the early stages of generation contained the highest number of committed muscle cells (Figure 7E–F).

 ![Figure 7.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig7-v2.jpg)

 **Figure 7.:** Skeletal muscle regeneration in response to cardiotoxin injury.
 (A) Muscle necrotic fibres visualized by IgG staining at Day 3 (arrows).
 (B) Quantification of dying fibre size at Day 3.
 (C) Macrophage infiltration in the TA muscle using an F4.80 antibody at Day 3 (arrows).
 (D) Quantification of macrophage density in damaged muscle.
 (E) Myogenic progenitors at Day 3.
 Pax-7 detection in green, MyoD expressing cells in red (arrows).
 (F) Quantification of uncommitted muscle cells (Pax-7+/MyoD-), precursor (Pax-7+/MyoD+) and committed (Pax-7-/MyoD+) muscle cells at Day 3.
 (G) Expression of embryonic myosin heavy chain on Day 6 (arrows).
 (H) Quantification of regenerating muscle fibres at Day 6.
 (I) Necrotic fibres at Day 6 detected via infiltrated fibre IgG profiling (arrows).
 (J) Quantification of dying muscle fibres at Day 6.
 (K) Cleaved caspase 3 staining at Day 6 as a marker of apoptosis (arrows).
 (L) Quantification of apoptotic density at Day 6.
 (M) Macrophage infiltration in the TA on Day 6 (arrows).
 (N) Quantification of macrophage infiltration at Day 6.
 (O) Myogenic progenitors on Day 6.
 Pax-7 detection in green, MyoD expressing cells in red (arrows).
 (P) Quantification of uncommitted muscle cells (Pax-7+/MyoD-), precursor (Pax-7+/MyoD+) and committed (Pax-7-/MyoD+) muscle cells at Day 6.
-N = 4/5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05, #p<0.01, ¥p<0.001.DOI: http://dx.doi.org/10.7554/eLife.16940.011
+N = 4/5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05, #p<0.01, ¥p<0.001.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig7-figsupp1-v2.jpg)

 **Figure 7—figure supplement 1.:** (A) Abundance of eMHC fibres in CTX damaged TA after 14 days.
 (B) Cross sectional area of regenerating centrally locating nuclei containing fibres in damaged TA after 14 days.
-N = 3 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.DOI: http://dx.doi.org/10.7554/eLife.16940.012
+N = 3 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.

 By D6, there was a greater degree of regeneration (size of newly formed eMHC+ fibres) in Mtn-/-/ErrγTg/+ compared to either Mtn-/- or WT (Figure 7G–H) and a more advanced removal of dying fibres in Mtn-/-/ErrγTg/+ than in Mtn-/- (Figure 7I–J).
 We also found evidence for a lower amount of cell death in the regenerating areas of Mtn-/-/ErrγTg/+ than Mtn-/- or WT mice (Figure 7K–L).
 At D6 macrophage activity was still high in the muscle of Mtn-/-/ErrγTg/+ compared to either Mtn-/- or wild type (Figure 7M–N) as were the number of committed (Myo+/Pax7-) muscle progenitor cells (Figure 7O–P).
 Precocious differentiation could lead to an exhaustion of cells which would ultimately attenuate fibre size.
 To examine this line of thought we examined damaged muscles at an advanced stage of regeneration (D14).
 We found further evidence for accelerated regeneration in the Mtn-/-/ErrγTg/+ compared to either Mtn-/- or WT gauged by a decrease in the density of fibres still expressing eMHC (Figure 7—figure supplement 1A).
 Importantly, there was no deficit in the size of newly regenerated fibre in the muscle of Mtn-/-/ErrγTg/+ mice (Figure 7—figure supplement 1B).
 These results show that even though the muscles of Mtn-/-/ErrγTg/+ have fewer satellite cells than the muscles of the WT and Mtn-/- mice, their muscle regenerating capacity exceeds that of both Mtn-/- and WT mice.

-## Non-genetic post-natal induction of oxidative skeletal muscle growth
+### Non-genetic post-natal induction of oxidative skeletal muscle growth

 Our newly generated hypermuscular, hyper-oxidative mouse line (Mtn-/-/ErrγTg/+) displays a number of characteristics that make them attractive both in terms of physiology and regeneration.
 However, the muscle phenotype in these models is largely established during embryonic and post-natal development.
 Therefore, we next established if similar phenotypes could be obtained via non-genetic modifications.
 To do so, we inhibited Mtn at post-natal stages in ErrγTg/+ mice (which displays an increased oxidative profile) by weekly injections of soluble activin receptor IIB protein (sActRIIB), which has been shown to antagonize signalling mediated by myostatin and related-proteins.

-Following 8 weeks of weekly injections we found that sActRIIB caused an increase in the body mass of both WT and
+Following 8 weeks of weekly injections we found that sActRIIB caused an increase in the body mass of both WT and ErrγTg/+ mice (Figure 8A).
+Examination of isolated muscles showed an increase in muscle mass of approximately 70% in the EDL of WT and 44% in ErrγTg/+ above age-matched control animals (Figure 8B).
+Other muscles examined showed a similar increase in muscle mass (Figure 8—figure supplement 1A).
+The increase in muscle mass was not due to an increase in fibre number (data not shown) but due to hypertrophy of all MHC fibre types (Figure 8—figure supplement 1B).
+There was no change in the MHC fibre type composition following the injection of sActRIIB in either genotype (Figure 8C and F).
+However, we found that injection of sActRIIB induced a decrease in the oxidative capacity of the muscle in WT mice as indicated by a decreased proportion of SDH+ fibres (Figure 8D and G).
+Strikingly, sActRIIB did not cause a reduction in the proportion of SDH+ fibres in ErrγTg/+ (Figure 8D and G).
+The increased oxidative capacity of the muscle was accompanied with a rise in the number of capillaries serving each fibre in the muscle from ErrγTg/+ but not WT mice (Figure 8E and H and Figure 8—figure supplement 1D).
+These results show that it is possible to induce substantial muscle enlargement while maintaining oxidative capacity, challenging the generally accepted dogma that the size and oxidative capacity of a fibre are, because of diffusion constraints, inversely related.

 ![Figure 8.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig8-v2.jpg)

-**Figure 8.:** ERRγ mice leads to hypertrophic muscle with enhanced oxidative and vascular features.(A) Body mass in 12-week-old mice after an 8 week treatment regime.
+**Figure 8.:** (A) Body mass in 12-week-old mice after an 8 week treatment regime.
 (B) EDL muscle mass after sACtRIIB treatment.
 (C) Muscle fibre type profiling with MHCIIA (green) and MHCIIB (red) antibodies.
 (D) Oxidative enzyme profiling using SDH histochemistry.
 (E) Muscle capillary density profiling with CD31 antibody.
 Quantification of (F) MHC EDL fibre type, (G) SDH positive fibres, (H) capillary density.
-Intrafibre staining in the Errγ muscle in (D) is artefact and was ignored in all quantification procedures; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.DOI: http://dx.doi.org/10.7554/eLife.16940.013
+Intrafibre staining in the Errγ muscle in (D) is artefact and was ignored in all quantification procedures; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.

 ![Figure 8—figure supplement 1.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig8-figsupp1-v2.jpg)

-**Figure 8—figure supplement 1.:** ERRγ mice.(A) Quantification of muscle mass in the Tibialis anterior (TA), gastrocnemius and soleus muscle.
+**Figure 8—figure supplement 1.:** (A) Quantification of muscle mass in the Tibialis anterior (TA), gastrocnemius and soleus muscle.
 (B) Profiling of EDL CSA based on MHC isoforms in WT and Errγ after sActRIIB treatment.
 Note the hypertrophy in all fibres.
 (C) Profiling of EDL CSA based on SDH levels in WT and Errγ after sActRIIB treatment.
 (D) Capillary profile in the EDL muscle after sActRIIB treatment CD31 in green, laminin in red.
-N = 4/5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.DOI: http://dx.doi.org/10.7554/eLife.16940.014
+N = 4/5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.

 ## Discussion